-With the exception of IFRS16 Leases, it is anticipated that the above amendments will not have a significant impact on the information provided in the financial statements.
+With the exception of the changes to the measurement of non-investment assets, it is anticipated that the above amendments will not have a significant impact on the information provided in the financial statements.
+Any impact as a result of the changes to the measurement of non-investment assets will have a net nil impact on the revenue account.